Cooking with Jell-O: How to Make Cherry Lemon Lime Summertime Slushies

 Frozen Dessert Recipes for Summer

 - In a container that can tolerate both your freezer and boiling water, combine gelatin powder and boiling water.
-Stir with fork until Jell-o powder is dissolved.
+Stir with a fork until the Jell-O powder is dissolved.

 - Add the soda and gently mix.